Appeals by 45 Russian athletes against Olympic bans rejected

 U.S. Anti-Doping Agency chief executive Travis Tygart said the decision was ”a small glimmer of hope in an otherwise dark and sordid affair.”

-”You hope justice has been served but how some of these athletes can keep dirty medals from Sochi but be excluded now is hard to reconcile,” Tygart said. ”And why the IOC rushed the process on the Sochi medal decisions is unexplainable and a tragedy for clean athletes.”

-In a telephone interview, Reedie told The Associated Press: ”I am delighted at the decision and the way they expressed it.”
+In a telephone interview, WADA president Craig Reedie told The Associated Press: ”I am delighted at the decision and the way they expressed it.”

 The IOC’s vetting process was designed to exclude Russian athletes from the games if IOC officials weren’t sure they were clean.